Cuis-Smalltalk/Cuis-Smalltalk-UI/README.md

 You can drag a Color to or from from the Color Editor or from a Color Palette and drop onto any area which takes a Color.

+Also included is the package 'Morphic-Packager'.
+Note the "save me as a Package" menu item.
+This lets you save a composit Morph (one with submorphs) as a Package which in turn requires the packages which contain the code implementing the composit Morph.

+One can then go to a base image and "Feature require:" the created Package whose initializer restores the saved composit Morph.